About GreekKeys Unicode 2008

 System Requirements of GreekKeys 2008

-The Windows keyboards work with Windows XP or Vista (they may work partially or completely in some earlier versions, but this has not been tested and cannot be guaranteed).
+The Windows keyboards work with Windows XP and higher (they may work partially or completely in some earlier versions, but this has not been tested and cannot be guaranteed).
 The Mac inputs work with OS X versions 10.3 and higher (10.4 and higher recommended).

 What does GreekKeys 2008 include?